rsyslog/rsyslog/source/imrelp.rst

    manual <http://gnutls.org/manual/html_node/Priority-Strings.html>`_.
    **Note: this is an expert parameter.** Do not use if you do not exactly know what you are doing.
+-  **KeepAlive** <on/**off**> (available in 8.1.4+)
+    enable of disable keep-alive packets at the tcp socket layer.
+The default is to disable them.
+-  **KeepAlive.Probes** <number> (available in 8.1.4+)
+    The number of unacknowledged probes to send before considering the connection dead and notifying the application layer.
+The default, 0, means that the operating system defaults are used.
+This has only effect if keep-alive is enabled.
+The functionality may not be available on all platforms.
+-  **KeepAlive.Interval** <number> (available in 8.1.4+)
+    The interval between subsequent keepalive probes, regardless of what the connection has exchanged in the meantime.
+The default, 0, means that the operating system defaults are used.
+This has only effect if keep-alive is enabled.
+The functionality may not be available on all platforms.
+-  **KeepAlive.Time** <number> (available in 8.1.4+)
+    The interval between the last data packet sent (simple ACKs are not considered data) and the first keepalive probe; after the connection is marked to need keepalive, this counter is not used any further.
+   The default, 0, means that the operating system defaults are used.
+   This has only effect if keep-alive is enabled.
+The functionality may not be available on all platforms.

 **Caveats/Known Bugs:**